terence636/Mongoose-Store/README.md

 This assignment spans over two class days.

-You will be required to submit this particular assignment just once before Friday at 10 AM.
-We suggest that you try not to save it all for Thursday night and at least try to do the following:
+You will be required to submit this particular assignment just once before Monday at 10 AM.
+We suggest that you try not to save it all for Sunday night and at least try to do the following:

 **On the first night of this homework, you should work on having:**
 - The app setup, the database connected, the index and show page and new/create page done